54754N4/Bash-Interpreter/README.md

-# Bash Interpreter
+# Bash
 bash_grammar.txt : has grammar extracted from yacc file used by Bash itself, just for reference

-Includes 4 interpreters for now :
+# Interpreters
+For parsing :
-- for parsing arguments
+- arguments
-- for brace expansions
+- brace expansions
-- for an extended bash arithmetic expression parsing
+- an extended bash arithmetic
-- and finally, the bash language interpreter itself (not-finished)
+- the bash language interpreter itself (not-finished)

+# Supports native and custom commands.
+For now only pipes and redirections